-Physiography: -(The aspects to be looked in to are topography of terrain, drainage pattern, and vegetation, climate, and rainfall data of the area applied/mining lease area)
+Physiography: - (The aspects to be looked into are topography of terrain, drainage pattern, and vegetation, climate, and rainfall data of the area applied/mining lease area)

-The lease area comprises of hill terraced agricultural fields showing terraced topography.
-The slope of area is gentle (18 to 25°) is about north-west to south-east direction.
-The higher levels are found towards the northern side of the area near boundary pillar B whereas the lowest horizons within the area are found towards the southern side.
-The highest & lowest levels found in the area are of 1476 mRL and 1368 mRL respectively.
+The proposed lease area comprises of hill terraced agricultural fields showing terraced topography.
+The slope of area is gentle, about 20 to 25° is about south-west to north-east direction.
+The higher levels are found towards the western side of the area near boundary pillar no. 3, whereas the lowest horizons within the area are found towards the northern side.
+The highest & lowest levels found in the area are of 1407.15mRL and 1185.23mRL respectively.
 The slopes in hill area vary from moderate to gentle.
-The area is infertile in nature.
-The physiography of the area shows on Surface/Geological Plan of the area, surface and geological plan enclosed as Plate No-3.